garciart/network-automation/README.md

  - Three (3) WAN interface card (WIC) slots (uncovered in the image).
  - Built-in Modules:
      - A console (labeled in light blue) and an auxiliary port (labeled in black) on the left.
 By the way, when you interact with the router directly in a GNS3 console, you are using a simulated connection to the Console port.
-     - A CompactFlash (CF) memory card slot in the center, which can use 32, 64, and 128 MiB memory cards.
+     - An optional CompactFlash (CF) memory card slot in the center, which can use 32, 64, and 128 MiB memory cards.
+This card will correspond to Personal Computer Memory Card International Association (PCMCIA) disk1, accessible as ```slot0:``` in the IOS; more about this later.
      - The **GT96100-FE Network Adapter**, with two (2) built-in FastEthernet interfaces (GT96100-FE), which correspond to FastEthernet 0/0 and 0/1 (labeled in yellow), on the right.
 - Four (4) network adapter module slots (two uncovered and two covered in the image).